ldipotetjob/bestpractices/k8s.md

 ## Security ##

+* Upgrade to the latest version
+* Enable RBAC
 * Implement Continuous Security Vulnerability Scanning
 * Regularly Apply Security Updates to Your Environment
 * Ensure That Only Authorized Images are Used in Your Environment